mapillary/mapillary-js/doc/docs/extension/webgl-custom-renderer.md

 title: WebGL Renderer
 ---

 MapillaryJS comes with a core set of visualization features.
 If you want augment the MapillaryJS experience you can extend it by rendering your own 3D objects.
-There are mulitple ways to do this, in this guide we will WebGL.
+There are mulitple ways to do this, in this guide we will use the WebGL API.

 :::info You will learn